BF-FrontEnd-class/agile-development-group1-all-about-trees/README.md

 ## Contact

+Name

-- VladyslavHornitskyi
+1. VladyslavHornitskyi

-- ervinMamutov
+2. ervinMamutov

-- PreethiTapati
+3. PreethiTapati

-- IrynaSobetska
+4. IrynaSobetska

-- Rahwakinfe
+5. Rahwakinfe

 ## Instructions for use